mrbungle64/ioBroker.ecovacs-deebot/README.md

 * Information about the states can be found [here](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/wiki/States-%28EN%29) (English) and [here](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/wiki/Datenpunkte-%28DE%29) (German)

+## FAQ

+* Frequently asked questions can be found [here](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/wiki/FAQ)

 ## Known issues

-* For some models (e.g. Deebot Ozmo 930) it is recommended to [schedule a restart](https://www.iobroker.net/#en/documentation/admin/instances.md#The%20page%20content) once a day because there are some reports that the connection is lost after approx. 24 hours
+* For some models (e.g. Deebot OZMO 930) it is recommended to [schedule a restart](https://www.iobroker.net/#en/documentation/admin/instances.md#The%20page%20content) once a day because there are some reports that the connection is lost after approx. 24 hours
-* Some cleaning functions may not work with 710/711/711s.
+* Some cleaning functions may not work with Deebot 710/711/711s.
 Please use version 0.5.8 for now.
 * The "edge" function does not work with Deebot U2 (starts auto clean instead)

-## FAQ

-* Frequently asked questions can be found [here](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/wiki/FAQ)

 ## Changelog